-CRD IV requires the Group to meet targets set for the Basel III liquidity related ratios, i.e., (i) the liquidity coverage ratio ("LCR") which requires banks to hold sufficient unencumbered high quality liquid assets to withstand a 30-day stressed funding scenario and (ii) the net stable funding ratio ("NSFR") which is calculated as the ratio of an institution's amount of available stable funding to its amount of required stable funding.
-Any failure of the Group to meet the liquidity ratios could result in administrative actions or sanctions or it ultimately being subject to any resolution action.
+CRD IV requires the Group to meet targets set for the Basel III liquidity related ratios, i.e., (i) the liquidity coverage ratio ("LCR"), which requires banks to hold sufficient unencumbered high quality liquid assets to withstand a 30-day stressed funding scenario and (ii) the net stable funding ratio ("NSFR"), which is calculated as the ratio of an institution's amount of available stable funding to its amount of required stable funding.
+As at 31 December 2024, the LCR amounted to 158% and the NSFR to 139%, both above the regulatory minimum of 100%.

+Any failure of the Group to meet the liquidity ratios could result in administrative actions, sanctions or the Group ultimately being subject to any resolution action, all of which could have a material adverse impact on the Group.